Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 ### Machine learning

 The outcome variable (y variable) `food_class` is categorical.
-So this can be a classification problem in supervised learning, or a clustering problem in unsupervised learning.
+So this can be a classification problem in supervised learning, or an unsupervised learning problem.
 Features (x variables) are all categorical except `days_since_last_meal` is continuous.
 Before any analysis, let us look at the number of outcome variables in each
 category: